hansaem-kim/graph_it_project/README.md

 # Graph It

 ## Background
+As a math teacher, I found many students struggling with graphing linear equation.
+It is very unfortunate, because grahping linear equation is a must-have skill to comprehend not only Algebra 1 but any secondary school math courses.
+And that is why I decided to make a graphing game!

 Graph It is an educational game designed to facilitate learning on graphing equations.
 It promotes engaging and positive learning experience where students can discover how graph works.

 To win the game, a player must catch every star on the graph.
-A player can type in multiple equations to create lines on the graph.
+A player can type in a linear equation to create lines on the graph.
 Once ready, press the car!
 The car will follow the line to catch stars on its way.

 ## Functionality
-* Depend on difficulty level, the game generates different number of stars on the screen.
 * Given a linear equation, it graphs the line on a 2D cartesian coordinate system.
-* Player can type in any linear equation (up to 5 equations).
+* Player can type in any linear equation in slope-intercept form.
 * Reset button resets the equations and lines on the screen.
-* Instruction button displays the rules of the game.
+* Instruction button displays how to play the game.
 * Pressing the car image starts the car to follow the line on the screen.
-* When car catches every star, the game moves on to the next level.
+* Time attack mode starts a 1 minute timer.
+Try to collect as many stars as you can within a minute!
+* Leader-board updates everytime a player completes a time attack mode.

 ## Wireframes
 ![graph it wireframe](/graph_it_wireframe.png)